 Here’s what a perfect day in Waren (Müritz) can look like: Arrive in this spa town by car or by train.
 Afterwards, explore the cute city centre with its many brick buildings and churches.
 Kids will enjoy a visit to the Müritzeum, the largest freshwater aquarium for domestic fish in Germany.
 Go on a relaxing boat tour with the blue and white fleet before you venture into the Müritz Nationalpark to relish in nature on your own.

 If you want to stay overnight, there are a plethora of options.
-Nature lovers and families will enjoy one of the many campgrounds, couples can relax in a spa hotel, individual travellers can rent holiday apartments, and if you don’t want to leave the water you can spend the night on a houseboat.
+Nature lovers and families will enjoy one of the many campgrounds.
+Couples can relax in a spa hotel, individual travellers can rent holiday apartments.
+If you don’t want to leave the water you can spend the night on a houseboat.

 Contributed by Carina Klein | Bucketlist2life